pmitros/Science-Fallacies/admiration.md

 found that at Dartmouth, Princeton, Yale, Penn and Brown, more students came from the top 1 percent of the income scale than from the entire bottom 60 percent.
-The two highest-growth religious groups -- Evangalical Christianity and resurgent Islam -- have virtually no representation in elite academia.
+The two highest-growth religious groups -- Evangelical Christianity and resurgent Islam -- have virtually no representation in elite academia.
 [Fewer than 1%](http://religion.ssrc.org/reforum/Gross_Simmons.pdf) of professors at elite universities are born-again Christians.
-Furthermore, the academy excludes not just anyone with any background without large numbers of publications (e.g. industry, government, or otherwise, no matter how good), but most disciplines hire into a very narrow set of subfields (for example, computer science operates on a bucket system).
+Furthermore, the faculty hiring excludes anyone without large numbers of publications (e.g. top individuals from industry, government, or otherwise, no matter how good), and most disciplines hire into a very narrow set of sub-fields (for example, computer science operates on a bucket system, where there are no jobs for individuals outside of pre-established sub-fields).
 Within [Harvard's student body](http://harvardmagazine.com/2017/05/harvards-class-gap), there was an 80/6 split in favor of Clinton over Trump.
-Within the faculty, anecdotally, the split was close to 100/0.
+Within Harvard's faculty, anecdotally, the split was close to 100/0.

-Hence, curiously, despite the focus on diversity, the diversity of ideas and ideologies remains very low in elite academia.
+Hence, despite the focus on diversity, the diversity of ideas and ideologies remains very low in elite academia.
 Academic fields often become increasingly narrow and ideological with time.

 # Task